 Centrally located in downtown Rio on the famous Avenida Presidente Wilson, Ibmec is one of Latin America's most prestigious business schools.
 Classes are small (usually fewer than 20 students), admission is extremely competitive, and faculty have advanced degrees from top institutions.

-From volunteering at a health and social development organization like Fundação Oswaldo Cruz to assisting at Viva Rio—whose mission is to foster peace through social inclusion—service learning placements allow you to engage in activities that address specific community needs in Rio while also building your practical skills.
+From volunteering at a health and social development organization or assisting at Viva Rio—whose mission is to foster peace through social inclusion—service learning placements allow you to engage in activities that address specific community needs in Rio while also building your practical skills.
 In a society that is developing rapidly but where many people still live below the poverty line, this is an especially important endeavor.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Rio, it will feel like home.

-Homestays – Located in the southern part of the city, homestays generally house one to two students.
+Homestays – Located in the South Zone of the city, homestays generally house one to two students typically with a single, older Brazilian woman.
+You receive breakfast daily plus four meals per week.
 Internet access is available.

 Part of making you feel at home in Rio is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.